omeatai/My-Tutorials/courses/RE1.md

 # #End  </details>

 <details>
-  <summary>182. useCallback Hook</summary>
+  <summary>72. useCallback Hook</summary>

+# useCallback Hook

-useCallback provides a memoized function.<br>
+- useCallback provides a memoized function.
-useCallback is usually used when a function is used within a dependency array.<br>
+- useCallback is usually used when a function is used within a dependency array.
-The 'sum' function makes the dependencies of useEffect Hook change on every render.
+- The 'sum' function makes the dependencies of useEffect Hook change on every render.
-Move it inside the useEffect callback.
+- Move it inside the useEffect callback.
-Alternatively, wrap the definition of 'sum' in its own useCallback() Hook.<br>
+- Alternatively, wrap the definition of 'sum' in its own useCallback() Hook.

-Example 1:
+# Example 1:

 ```js
 import { useState, useEffect, useCallback } from "react";